tkerby/flipperzero-firmware-wPlugins/instructions/instructions.md

 Here some description about config parameters:
 - **Category** - the category to load saved station names from.
 Does not affect if you use option "Scan here for more" in saved stations screen.
 - **Scan frequency** - the frequency to receive signals on.
-For EU/Russia default is 433.92 Mhz, but in US 315.00 Mhz and 467.75 Mhz may be also used.
+For EU/Russia default is 433.92 Mhz, but 315.00 Mhz and 467.75 Mhz may be also used in US or somewhere else.
 - **Max pager value** - how many pagers should signal be sent to when using "Resend to ALL" action.
 Also affects automatic encoding detection feature: the algorithm will use the first encoding which will give a pager number less or equal than current setting value.
 - **Times to repeat signal** - speaks for itself, don't recommend changing it as the default value (10) should work in most cases.
 - **Saved stations** - what to do when receive a signal from known station (saved in current category).
 Possible values are: